Dat10496/Final-project-BE/README.md

 ## User Story

-As a user, you can get and select items
+- As a user, you can get and select items

-As a admin page, you can edit, upload, get , delete your items
+- As a admin page, you can edit, upload, get , delete your items

 ### Authentication

--[] as a user, i can register and login with name, email, password -[] as a admin shop, i can register and login with name, email, password
+- As a user, i can register and login with name, email, password
+- As a admin shop, i can register and login with name, email, password

 ### Users

--[] as a user, i can see list of items
+- As a user, i can see list of items
--[] as a user, i can update my profile
+- As a user, i can update my profile

 ### Admin

--[] as a admin shop, i can edit item
+- As a admin shop, i can edit item
--[] as a admin shop, i can create new item
+- As a admin shop, i can create new item
--[] as a admin shop, i can delete the item
+- As a admin shop, i can delete the item
--[] as a admin shop, i can get list of items
+- As a admin shop, i can get list of items

 ### Items

--[] as a user and admin, i can get list of items
+- As a user and admin, i can get list of items
--[] as a user and admin, i can get detail of item
+- As a user and admin, i can get detail of item

 ## Endpoint APIs